MRCIEU/COVIDITY_selbias/0.datasets/README.md

+# Deriving variables

 This contains the code for deriving the variables used in the analyses.

+This folder contains code for deriving the SARS-CoV-2 infection and death-with-COVID-19 outcome variables, and the candidate predictors of selection.

-*See details for each cohort in each folder.*
+See details specific to each cohort in each folder.

-# Derive Outcomes
+## Derive Outcomes

-## Outcomes related to SARS-CoV-2 infection
+Outcomes related to SARS-CoV-2 infection:

 -**Assessed VS non-assessed**
->In the whole sample: Having data on SARS-CoV-2 infection compared to having no data

 -**SARS-CoV-2 (+) vs SARS-CoV-2 (-)**
->In the selected subsample: Assessed as having had a SARS-CoV-2 infection compared to assessed as not having had a SARS-CoV-2 infection

 -**SARS-CoV-2 (+) vs non-assessed**
->Assessed as having had SARS-CoV-2 infection compared to having no data

 -**SARS-CoV-2 (-) vs non-assessed**
->Assessed as not having had a SARS-CoV-2 infection compared to having no data

 -**SARS-CoV-2 (+) vs “everyone else”**
->Assessed as having had a SARS-CoV-2 infection compared to assessed as not having had a SARS-CoV-2 infection OR no data

-## Outcomes related to Death with COVID-19
+Outcomes related to Death with COVID-19:

--**comp1**
->bla

--**comp2**
->bla

--**comp3**
->bla
+-**Death-with-COVID-19 vs assessed**
+-**Death-with-COVID-19 vs SARS-CoV-2 (-)**
+-**Death-with-COVID-19 vs SARS-CoV-2 (+)**

-# Derive candidate predictors of selection
+## Derive candidate predictors of selection

->Supplementary Table 1 includes all variables assessed as potential predictors of selection into COVID-19 related subsamples.
+The candidate predictors of selection used are specific to each cohort.
+These are described in Supplementary Table 1 of the paper.